-These materials were published as ‘near-final’ in Section B of PS5/19 ‘The Bank of England’s amendments to financial services legislation under the European Union (Withdrawal) Act 2018’ on 28 February 2019.
+We published the first of these EU Exit materials as ‘near-final’ in PS5/19 The Bank of England’s amendments to financial services legislation under the European Union (Withdrawal) Act 2018’ on 28 February 2019.

-The instruments and statements are relevant to all firms authorised and regulated by the PRA, financial market infrastructure providers (FMIs) that are currently supervised by the Bank and firms subject to the Bank’s powers as resolution authority.
+The instruments and statements are relevant to all firms authorised and regulated by the PRA, financial market infrastructure providers (FMIs) that are currently supervised by the Bank, and firms subject to the Bank’s powers as resolution authority.
 Some of the changes are also relevant to firms authorised and regulated by the Financial Conduct Authority (FCA), and to the Financial Services Compensation Scheme (FSCS).
 The instruments and statements may also be relevant to firms that might seek to apply to the PRA or FCA for authorisation, and to FMIs that might apply to the Bank for recognition.

 The Bank and PRA must submit a report to Parliament if we exercise our relevant sub-delegated powers under the EUWA.
 HM Treasury laid our report covering the financial year ending 29 February 2020 in Parliament on 17 September 2020.
 Our report covering the financial year ending 28 February 2021 was laid in Parliament on 21 September 2021.

 The Bank and/or PRA may issue further statements or updates in relation to this topic.